-The Bolsa Chica Interpretive Center offers group tours available where a guide will walk around with you and give you the history of the conservancy and what they do there.
+The Bolsa Chica Interpretive Center offers group tours available where a guide will walk around with you and give you the history of the Conservancy and what they do there.

 Don’t worry about getting lost at Bolsa Chica Pacific Coast Highway and the beach are always in sight.
-Sunset is a wonderful time to visit Bolsa Chica Ecological Reserve, the view from Bolsa Chica Mesa is amazing, and the admission price can not be beaten.
+Sunset is a wonderful time to visit Bolsa Chica Ecological Reserve, the view from Bolsa Chica Mesa is amazing, and the admission price cannot be beaten.

 With 95 percent of the state’s coastal wetlands destroyed, the Bolsa Chica Ecological Reserve is one place you don’t want to miss visiting sometime soon, as the exploding population is always threatening to encroach upon this pristine natural treasure.

-Where are the Bolsa Chica Wetlands
+Where is the Bolsa Chica Wetlands

 Pacific Coast Highway is almost directly across PCH from the Bolsa Chica State Beach entrance.
 18000 Pacific Coast Highway Huntington Beach, CA 92647.
 Parking is free parking.
 No dogs or bikes are allowed on the trails in the preserve.
 Bolsa Chica State Beach Camping